Lagrangian cobordism and tropical curves

 Now let us consider the case $n \ge 3$; as before we have a regular tropical divisor $D \subset B$ with a $0$-cell $p$, by Lemma \ref{lem:regdiv}.
 Given $v=(v_1,\ldots,v_{n-1}) \in (T_\R B)^{n-1}$, we consider the intersection

-We say that the intersection is \emph{transverse} if each intersection of cells is transverse.
-For sufficiently small $v$, this transversality imposes finitely many non-empty linear conditions on $v$; in particular the intersection is transverse for all $v$ lying in an open dense subset of a neighbourhood of the origin.
+We say that the intersection is \emph{transverse} if each intersection of cells is transverse; this holds if $v$ is sufficiently small and lies in the complement of a finite union of proper linear subspaces.
 When the intersection is transverse, $C(v)$ comes naturally equipped with the structure of a tropical curve \cite[Section 4.2]{Mikhalkin2006}.
 The transverse intersection of \emph{regular} tropical divisors is furthermore a \emph{trivalent} tropical curve.

 Now in a sufficiently small neighbourhood $N$ of the $0$-cell $p$, $D$ looks like $\Trop(f)$ where $f = \max_{i=1,\ldots,n+1} \{f_i\}$ with $df_i \in T^*_\Z B$ forming a top-dimensional simplex.
 Inside $N$ the cells of $D$ are indexed by the subsets $K \subset \{1,\ldots, n+1\}$ such that $|K| \ge 2$, with the cell $D_K$ corresponding to the locus where $\{f_i = f \, \forall \, i \in K\}$ (and having codimension $|K|-1$).
 If we choose sufficiently small generic $v$ so that $C(v)$ is a transverse intersection, then $N \cap C(v)$ will be a tropical curve with non-compact edges $E_i(v)$ exiting $N$ parallel to the one-cells $D_{\overline{\{i\}}}$, for $i=1,\ldots,n+1$.